What Does 'Out for Delivery' Mean? A Closer Look at the Last Mile

 With more people now working from home, it allows people to plan their days around the delivery so that they can continue to work without having to keep an eye out for the delivery man throughout the day.

-Last mile carrier tracking has become the norm for businesses that deliver packages direct-to-consumer in recent years.
-With advances in mobile device technology over the past decade, even the most basic of smartphones now have the necessary features to enable drivers to scan a parcel onto their van or truck in the morning.
-Delivery driver apps use the QR scanning feature in a mobile phone's camera, and once the package is on the way, the GPS on the drivers' phone allows the customer to see where it is at any given time (using the same GPS feature that Google Maps relies on!).
+Last mile carrier tracking has become the norm for businesses that deliver packages direct-to-consumer.
+With advances in mobile device technology, even the most basic of smartphones now have the necessary capabilities to enable drivers to scan a parcel onto their van or truck in the morning.
+Delivery driver apps use the QR scanning feature in a mobile phone's camera, and once the package is on the way, the GPS on the drivers' phone allows the customer to see where it is at any given time.

 While it might seem like the kind of thing that big carriers like UPS and FedEx do, it’s actually really simple and cost-effective for small businesses once a driver has a smartphone.

-Custom tracking links can be automatically sent to customers once their parcel has been scanned by the driver using a solution like SmartRoutes for as little as $29 per month.
+On the customer side, custom tracking links can be sent automatically once their parcel has been scanned by the driver.

 Making Sure 'Out for Delivery' Becomes 'Delivered'